jainr3/TableTennisTracker/README.md

 ```sh
 sudo apt-get install adb
 ```
 The instructions at the original [source](https://www.dev47apps.com/droidcam/linux/) for linux doesn't translate exactly to Rasbperry Pi.
 There was also a small issue with the premade script which is discussed [here](https://github.com/IM-TechieScientist/droidcam-raspberrypi-auto-install/issues/2).
 Additional references that may be helpful: [1](https://github.com/dev47apps/droidcam), [2](https://github.com/dev47apps/droidcam/issues/6).
 The Raspberry Pi + DroidCam + Android over USB seemed to give a delayed video feed, so the PC method is recommended.
+Also if you are using the Raspberry Pi, modify the camera source in the camera.py file as the comments advise.

 3. Next, clone the repository
    ```sh